fsvbach/WassersteinTSNE/README.md

 This package provides the methods described in the _Wasserstein t-SNE_ paper at [www.arXiv.org/WassersteinTSNE](https://arxiv.org).

-To reproduce the figures in the paper, please also check the repository [wassersteinTSNE-paper](https://github.com/fsvbach/wassersteinTSNE-paper), which uses a previous version of this package.
+To reproduce the figures in that paper, please also check the repository [wassersteinTSNE-paper](https://github.com/fsvbach/wassersteinTSNE-paper).

 ## Installation